Develop your App for Kubernetes with SAP Gardener and Java SDK

 Perform the following adjustments:

-• Fill the fields from line 16-26 with the corresponding values from the XSUAA credentials you created to run the Connectivity Proxy in untrusted mode
+- Fill the fields from line 16-26 with the corresponding values from the XSUAA credentials you created to run the Connectivity Proxy in untrusted mode

-• For url use the same value as token_service_url
+use the same value astoken_service_url

-• Update the ports in case you configured custom values for them on the Connectivity Proxy
+to contain the URL under which the Connectivity Proxy is reachable within your cluster - Update the ports in case you configured custom values for them on the Connectivity Proxy

-Next, create a new YAML file and insert the prepared JSON object into connectivity-service-key:
+Next, create a new YAML file and insert the prepared JSON object into connectivity-service-key

 apiVersion: v1